-One of the best studied functions of the sex steroid hormones are their role in learning and memory.
+One of the best studied functions of sex steroid hormones is their role in learning and memory.
 A brain structure called the hippocampus is intimately involved in learning and memory; especially forming explicit memories (i.e. memories for facts and personal experiences).

 The hippocampus has many receptor or action sites specifically for estrogen and progesterone.
 So how does the loss of these hormones with natural or surgical menopause impact brain health?
 The Neuroscience of Memory and Aging Laboratory at Arizona State University, led by Dr. Heather Bimonte-Nelson, seeks to answer questions about the effects and roles of these hormones on the brain.

 Studying the effects of ovary-derived hormones on the human brain is challenging.
 Scientists often rely on animal models (typically rodents, which have a similar reproductive system) of human menopause.
 Two prominent rodent models of menopause include a surgical model, called ovariectomy (surgical ovary removal), and a transitional menopause model, using a drug called VCD.